Busque também em nossas outras coleções:

 DC

-ny260126142311 Brian Diers, who was employed by the University of Illinois Urbana-ChampaignÕs soybean Òinnovation labÓ before it was shuttered, at the lab, where he now works as a volunteer on an African-line of soybean plants, in Champaign, Ill., Jan.
+ny150126181711 An African-line of soybeans backcrossed with a rust-resistant variety of U.S. soybeans in a growth chamber at the University of Illinois Urbana-Champaign, in Champaign, Ill., Jan.
 13, 2026.
 The U.S. Agency for International Development had been a major supporter of global agriculture research, but now many studies are being scuttled or scaled back.
 (Taylor Glascock/The New York Times/Fotoarena)

 DC